How to Find a Natural Gas Contractor

 - A qualified HVAC contractor licensed and registered with New Brunswick Public Safety.

 - ISNET certified.

-- Authorized to perform the installation and service of equipment and appliances for Enbridge's Rental Program.
+- Authorized to perform the installation and service of equipment and appliances for Liberty Utilities' Rental Program.

-All Enbridge Representatives Wear has Visible Identification Card
+All Liberty Utilities Representatives Wear a Visible Identification Card

-Any Enbridge representative who will be carrying an ID card is visible and displays the Enbridge logo, the representative's name, their photo and their company's name.
-Enbridge or an Authorized Claimant for Enbridge
+All Liberty Utilities representatives will be carrying an ID card that displays the Liberty Utilities' logo, the representative's name, their photo and their company's name.
+If they do not have a visible identification card:

 - Do not allow them into your home

-- Do not provide any natural gas billing information (an Enbridge representative will never ask to see your bill)
+- Do not provide any natural gas billing information (a Liberty Utilities representative will never ask to see your bill)